By Ed Fincher

-However, Strohecker Asphalt and Paving turned in a proposal to do the project, including the 200 square feet of intersection at Piedra and South 10th streets for $79,550.
+However, asphalt paving derwood turned in a proposal to do the project, including the 200 square feet of intersection at Piedra and South 10th streets for $79,550.
 That price would have included grinding up the old pavement and using it as a base, then putting four inches of fresh asphalt on top of that base.

 “When I first brought this to council’s attention,” town manager David Mitchem said at a Sept.
 6 town council meeting, “I was under the impression that that was an extraordinary price.
 I have since then found there is another contractor that would do it for about $83,000.
 It is still a good price.
 It can be done without a great deal of engineering because there isn’t curb and gutter and sidewalks in that area.
 So what you have before you is a very good price for doing the work; it’s not a screaming bargain.”